allenz1120/Smart-and-Connected-Systems-Projects/quest-5/report.md

 ### UDP Communication
 To turn the crawler on/off wirelessly, we connected a node.js server to the ESP through UDP socket connections using a home router.
 From the server we have a button that sends a toggle message which is received from the udp_client_task inside the c program.
 This message toggles a boolean variable 'startCrawler' which starts as false.
 Since we only want to stop the car from driving we insert a loop into the PID task that is enabled by this variable.
 So when the boolean is true, the car continues to drive, and when it is false, it stops.

+## Investigative Question
+We think the best way to implement adaptive cruise control would be to add another sensor.
+In this case, we would most likely add another microLidar sensor as it is the most accurate.
+We would place this sensor on the back of the crawler forcing it to maintain a distance between the car in front of it and the car behind it.
+This way it would maintain an even more constant speed and be even more accurate.

 ## Sketches and Photos